Sabang on the island of Pulau Weh

 Sabang a diving paradise

-Sabang is a beautiful island with an impressive coastline, white sandy beaches, and crystal clear water.
-The island is ideal for snorkeling and scuba diving on Sumatra.
+Sabang is a beautiful island with an impressive coastline, white sandy beaches and crystal clear water, ideal for snorkeling and scuba diving on Sumatra.
 The most famous bays on this island are the Gapang bay and the Iboih bay on the island of Rubiah.
 You will find here an impressive underwater world with coral reefs and a underwater visibility of up to 25 meters.
 For diving fanatics: you can also dive towards shipwrecks.

 As you will notice when you reach the island, it is actually a volcano.
 As a result, underwater craters, hills, and canals have been created by natural forces.
 The surrounding sea is up to 600 meters deep with coral reefs in the shallow parts.
 The combination of a relatively strong sea current guarantees a large variety of fishes.
 It is, therefore, a great destination for snorkeling and diving fanatics.

 To go to Sabang, you should take the ferry from Banda Aceh.
 The trip by ferry takes about 1 hour.

 After the opening of the Suez Canal in 1869, the Indonesian archipelago was no longer approached from the south, via the Sunda Strait, but along a more northern route, via the Malacca Straits.
 After 1890, regular shipping lines were established by the Koninklijke Paketvaart Maatschappij (Royal Dutch Package Company), the Dutch Steamship Company and the Rotterdam Lloyd.
 A coal depot was established in 1894 in the natural harbor of Sabang on Weh Island.
 Sabang is the town on Pulau Weh or Weh island, but most people call it simply ‘Sabang’ when referring to the island.